Sync Setup

 | Path-style URLs | Recommended (MinIO, R2 and most compatibles); disable only for virtual-hosted AWS buckets |

-After Apply, sync starts right away.
+After Connect, sync starts right away.

 See also